-Vienna tourist checklist If you have time on your hands, you can grab a city map on arrival at the airport.
-Otherwise, do consult a map of Viennabeforehand to create area clusters of what you want to see, and perhaps to find the best free Wi-Fi spots in town.
+Vienna Tourist Checklist.
+To create area clusters of what you want to see consult a map of Vienna before your trip.
+If you are planning to use your smartphone while on the go, you can also find the best free Wi-Fi spots in town.
 Add some time for unforeseen gems that you will no doubt discover on site.

-Vienna tourist checklist Unless you are an unforgiveable escapist on a historic theme ride, avoid tourist-only attractions.
-It is hard to connect with real life at multimedia theme shows, ‘folkloric’ evenings and remote viewing towers.
-Why not take the local tramway for a sightseeing ride, rent a bike, join a small group or private tour, attend local events and climb up the best city roof tops for that intimate overview of Vienna?
+Vienna Tourist Checklist.
+Unless you are an escapist on a historic theme ride, don’t totally focus on tourist-only attractions.
+Because it’s just hard to connect with local life at multimedia theme shows and ‘folkloric’ evenings.
+Instead, why not take the local tramway for a sightseeing ride, rent a bike, join a small group or private tour, attend local events and climb up the best city roof tops for that intimate overview of Vienna?

 When gift shopping, go for traditional local products that are loved by both visitors and locals.
 Some ideas: a gugelhupf baking tin and a Viennese cookbook, playing cards, Meinl coffee and jams, a coffeehouse newspaper holder, a set of 1/8l wine glasses.
 Go to Vienna shopping for more inspiration and tips of good shops.

-Vienna tourist checklist Knowing a few German words and phrases will connect you better with Vienna.
+Vienna Tourist Checklist.
+Knowing a few German words and phrases will connect you better with Vienna.
 Even the grumpiest Viennese (and there are a few of them) will likely show their sunny side if you manage to say ‘Grüss Gott’, ‘Auf Wiedersehen’ and ‘danke’, order your ‘Semmerl’ at the bakery, and possibly ask for a direction in German.
-There is no need for linguistic perfection nor mastering Viennese dialect, though.
+There is no need for linguistic perfection nor mastering Wienerisch, though.
 Most locals, especially those in the tourism industry, speak English.

 Access my resources to learn German.